llvm/llvm-project/clang-tools-extra/docs/clang-tidy/checks/hicpp/use-equals-delete.rst

 hicpp-use-equals-delete
 =======================

-This check is an alias for `modernize-use-equals-delete <../modernize/use-equals-delete.html>`_.
+This check is an alias for :doc:`modernize-use-equals-delete <../modernize/use-equals-delete>`.
 Implements `rule 12.5.1 <http://www.codingstandard.com/rule/12-5-1-define-explicitly-default-or-delete-implicit-special-member-functions-of-concrete-classes/>`_
 to explicitly default or delete special member functions.